 Prioritize Automation

 Self-cleaning systems require less maintenance and avoid downtime.
-Automated overband magnets and magnetic pulleys won't keep captured metals to allow work to be continued.
-Critical in applications that require high volume recycling and mining
+Automated overband magnets and magnetic pulleys won't keep captured metals, allowing work to be continued.
+Critical in applications that require high-volume recycling and mining

 Consider Total Cost